 Although Healy, sometimes accompanied by his wife, traveled to the United States several times during the 1840s and early 1850s, it was not until 1856 that the entire family settled in America.
 They took up residence in the booming city of Chicago, which Healy used as a base for his work in Boston, Philadelphia, New Orleans, and other cities.
 During the Civil War years he often traveled to Washington to paint military figures and members of the President's cabinet.
 The family returned to Europe in 1867, but George Healy crossed the Atlantic many times over the following years in order to fill commissions.
 In 1892 Healy, his wife, and one daughter returned to Chicago.
 The artist died in that city on June 24, 1894.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Healy, George P. A. Reminiscences of a Portrait Painter.
 Chicago, 1894.
 Reprint.
 New York, 1970.